Incentives and Efficiency in Constrained Allocation Mechanisms: Appendix

+By Proposition \ref{GSP equivalences}, it suffices to show that sequential dictatorships are strategy-proof and nonbossy.
+It is clear that for any $\zeta$ the sequential dictatorship for $\zeta$ is individually strategy-proof.
+Since $\zeta$ only depends on the allocations of earlier dictators, it is also nonbossy.

-Maskin monotonicity is easily seen to be satisfied, since starting from the first dictator, each agent will be given the same option set and will weakly prefer their original choice to any alternative.
-To see that it is Pareto efficient, by Lemma \ref{PE image} it is enough to establish that its image is exactly $C$.
+To see that it is Pareto efficient, by Remark \ref{PE image} it is enough to establish that its image is exactly $C$.
 By construction, the image is a subset of $C$.
-For any feasible allocation $a\in C$ let $\succsim_{i}$ put $a_{i}$ first.
+For any feasible allocation $a\in C$ let $\succsim_{i}$ put $a_{i}$ first for all $i$.
 Then $f(\succsim)=a$ so $im(f)=C$.